PIANOTEQ 8 - User Manual

 In the middle of the Audio Engineering section you will find:

-, which controls the loudness level between pianissimo and fortissimo.
+• The sound Dynamics, which controls the loudness level between pianissimo and fortissimo.
 Since it is applied to each note, it can be seen as the ideal compressor for it allows you to adjust the dynamics without any distortion.
-In particular, the attack and decay of individual notes are not modified. - Eleven types of pedals that can be assigned to the four user interface pedals (you can change the default assignment for each pedal by right-clicking on the pedal).
+In particular, the attack and decay of individual notes are not modified.

 14.1.
 Pedals